dipankar-pal/Netflix_problem_solve_by_SQL/README.md

-   # Netflix Movie and Tv Show Data Analysis
+# Netflix Movie and Tv Show Data Analysis Using SQL